halfer/git-diff/README.md

 * Line numbering (can be turned off)
 * Sections without changes are indicated
 * CSS output is easily restyled
+* A suite of browser-based tests using jQuery's QUnit

 A demo file is included, or you can simply do something like this: